 - The number of stops (non-stop flights only, max 1 layover etc..)

 - Particular airlines or Alliances (Oneworld, Star Alliance, SkyTeam)

 - Connecting airports

-Google Flights will conveniently offer you direct booking with the airline or via their preferred booking agents.
-At this point it is worth to make price check via Skyscanner or Kayak to see whether they can offer lower price via other OTA.
-(In most of the cases Google Flights allows booking via global leading sites).
-Remember that the cheapest does not mean the better and you should always book your flight with reliable company.
-If you do not know which one to use you can also see reviews of the travel companies at Trustpilot.
-If there is no big price difference then direct booking with the airline is always the safest option.
+Remember that the cheapest does not mean the best, and you should always book your flight with a reliable company.
+If you do not know which one to use, you can see reviews of the travel agencies at Trustpilot.
+If there is no noticeable price difference then booking directly with the airline is always the safest option.